nishithpandey/NanoRaft/site-src/src/blog/2021-09-08-today-a-raft-follower-tomorrow-a-raft-leader.md

 _September 8, 2021 | Ensar Basri Kahveci_

-We start _the ins and outs of MicroRaft_ series with diving deep into how MicroRaft detects and acts upon leader failures.
+We start _the ins and outs of NanoRaft_ series with diving deep into how NanoRaft detects and acts upon leader failures.

 Readers are expected to have an understanding of how leader election works in Raft. <a href="https://raft.github.io/" target="_blank">Raft paper</a> already